KristoferLintonReid/DeepLearningMedicalImageTutorial2025/README.md

   - **Pick a model** from the strategies covered (Radiomics, SimpleCNN, Contrastive Learning) or implement your own.
   - **Train the model** on the PathMNIST dataset covered in Data Eploration and Building Models Notebooks.
   - **Answer technical questions** your model rational and technical questions will be used for grading.

-Please read the instructions inside the `Exercise.ipynb` carefully!

 ---

 ## Open Notebooks Directly in Colab